qfpl/reflex-workshop/pages/behaviors/creating/apply/solution.md

   pure (_ , _ )
 ```
 =====
-This exercise is more about `Event` wrangling.
+We need to start with some `Event` wrangling.
 =====
 ```haskell
 applySolution :: (Reflex t, MonadHold t m)